FaceTime Like A Pro (eBook)

 Once you uninstall browser extensions from your Mac, you’ll free up a lot of space from System Data storage on your Mac.

 When you install any application on a Mac, it generates cache files that store user data.
-Cache allows applications to load data faster when you open the application.
+A cache allows applications to load data faster when they open.
 The Cache files include images, user data, and other such files.

 Cache files can take up space in the System Data storage section.
-You can delete these safely and free up space.
+You can safely delete these to free up space.

 1. Open Finder on your Mac